 The company's historic growth for 2014 was led by a 7% increase in Environmental segment sales, resulting from growth in analytical instrumentation product lines in North America, China, Europe, and Latin America.
 Life Sciences & Diagnostics sales spiked 5% due to growth in demand of its existing businesses across China and other high-growth markets, along with additional revenue from a previous acquisition.
 Dental segment sales also grew 5%, resulting from increased demand for imaging products, instruments, and implant products, along with modest growth in dental consumables.

 Already its top segment, Danaher is working to get an even larger foothold in the life sciences sector, whose growth is being driven by such factors as aging populations, increased preventive health care, and US health care reforms.
 It is also seeking opportunities to beef up its industrial business.
 To this end, Danaher uses a combination of divestitures and acquisitions.

-In 2014 Danaher announced it was purchasing Nobel Biocare Holding for $2.2 billion.
+In 2015 Danaher purchased Nobel Biocare Holding for $2.2 billion.
 The deal is expected to significantly widen Danaher's market presence in the global dental industry.
 Headquartered in Zurich, Switzerland, Nobel Biocare serves customers in 80 markets globally, supplying dental implant systems, high-precision individualized prosthetics, and biomaterials and digital diagnostics products.

-Also in 2014 Danaher agreed to sell most of its communications unit -- composed of Tektronics, Fluke Networks and Arbor Networks -- to NetScout.
+Danaher sold most of its communications unit -- composed of Tektronics, Fluke Networks and Arbor Networks -- to NetScout in 2014.